loleg/portraitdomain-web/README.md

 # Portrait Domain

 This is a project demo developed for the [OpenGLAM.ch Hackathon](http://openglam.ch) in Berne, Switzerland on February 27-28, 2015.
-For background information see the [concept](https://docs.google.com/document/d/1qBTeD2aGTcyGEKOV28KBpriDiGb5BBiKpRs48SAEB3w/edit?usp=sharing).
+For background information see the [wiki page](http://make.opendata.ch/wiki/project:portrait_domain) (make.opendata.ch).

 ####Stack